ccjmne/blog/content/flight-manual/git-stash-import-export.md

 * <span class="term-fg33">d4d8585 (</span><span class="term-fg36 term-fg1">HEAD</span><span class="term-fg33"> -&gt; </span><span class="term-fg32 term-fg1">master</span><span class="term-fg33">)</span> Create file</pre></code>
 {{ note(msg="the earlier stash, `a196b1a`, is now the second entry on the stack, `stash@{1}`, but no more `refs/stash`") }}

-The new model for stashes allow us to refer to our _entire stash stack_ directly, since they'll be parents of one another, provided that you want this behaviour.
+The new model for stashes allows us to **refer to our entire stash stack directly**, since they'll be parents of one another, provided that you want this behaviour.

 Note that you may pass a list of stashes to `git stash export --print` or omit